SSPENELOPE/react-weatherapp/README.md

 - Lesson learned in this repo, Code organization and cleanliness.
 I tried to do the best I could with the knowledge I have, however I have a lot of refactoring to do.
 Something I did not understand well coming into building this was the CLEAN ARCHITECHTURE principals and design which I will be planning before creating on my next project

+- I am currently working on packing this with electron.js and creating a downloadable version.
+I am not experienced with electron, as I learn it and create the packages I will add the download links to this site.

 - I dont have my own QA team so if you catch any errors or typos please feel free to email me with what you found.

 # Table of Contents